Lexeuz/portfolio/README.md

-# Learning to master the basics of the Frontend
+# Learning to master the basics of Frontend
 This is an attempt at a personal portfolio.